-The following table compares actual budgeted tax revenues to consensus tax revenue forecasts for fiscal 2007 to 2011 and as projected for 2012.
+The following table compares actual budgeted tax revenues to consensus tax revenue forecasts for fiscal 2008 to 2013.
+Figures for fiscal 2012 are preliminary, and figures for fiscal 2013 are projected.
 The figures include sales tax receipts dedicated to the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and amounts transferred to the state pension system.